-The bill also would allow the LCC to issue such a license in conjunction with a professional international soccer match between two international soccer clubs as part of a sanctioned tournament.
+The bill also would allow the LCC to issue such a license to a concessionaire of an entity granted exclusive use of a public university's property in conjunction with a professional international soccer match between two international soccer clubs as part of a tournament sanctioned by a not-for-profit association that is the governing body for soccer in the United States and organized and promoted by a match agent that is licensed by the international governing body for soccer.

-The profits generated from the license could be shared with a licensed match agent and a promoter under a written contract reviewed by the LCC.
+The bill would allow the concessionaire to share the profits generated from the license with a licensed match agent and a promoter that organized and promoted international soccer matches under a written contract reviewed by the LCC.
 In addition, for a nationally televised game between two professional international soccer clubs, the LCC could allow the promotion and advertising of alcohol brands on the campus of a public university where a concessionaire had been issued a license.